LLNL/RAJA/docs/sphinx/tutorial.rst

 .. literalinclude:: ../../examples/example-jacobi.cpp
                     :lines: 298-300

-Computing :math:`\mathcal{E}` requires performing a reduction.
-More specifically we wish to accumulate the sum of the squared difference of subsequent iterations.
-This procedure can be made thread safe by the use of the ``RAJA::ReduceSum`` variable.
-The following code illustrates carrying out the reduction procedure and updating the jacobi iterate vector
+Computing :math:`\mathcal{E}` in parallel (aka reduction) requires multiple threads writting to the same location in memory, a procedure that is inherently not threadsafe.
+RAJA enables a thread-safe reduction by introducing ``RAJA::Reduce Sum`` variables.
+The following code illustrates carrying out the reduction procedure and updating the jacobi vectors

 .. literalinclude:: ../../examples/example-jacobi.cpp
                     :lines: 323-330